-The investment adviser for the fund is The Dreyfus Corporation.
-Chris Barris and Kevin Cronk, CFA are the fund's primary portfolio managers since October 2010 and September 2012, respectively.
-Mr. Barris is of global high yield and a senior portfolio manager at Alcentra NY, LLC (Alcentra), an affiliate of the Dreyfus Corporation.
-Mr. Cronk is a co-head of U.S. credit, a senior credit analyst and a portfolio manager at Alcentra.
+The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
+Chris Barris and Kevin Cronk, CFA are the fund's primary portfolio managers, positions they have held since October 2010 and September 2012, respectively.
+Mr. Barris is head of global high yield and a senior portfolio manager at Alcentra NY, LLC (Alcentra), an affiliate of Dreyfus.
+Mr. Cronk is co-head of U.S. credit, a senior credit analyst and a portfolio manager at Alcentra.
 Messrs.
-Barris and Cronk are dual employees of Alcentra and The Dreyfus Corporation and manage the fund as a employees of the Dreyfus Corporation.
+Barris and Cronk are dual employees of Alcentra and Dreyfus and manage the fund as employees of Dreyfus.

 |Benchmark 3||BofA Merrill Lynch High Yield Master II Constrained Index|